FDA bans Juul e-cigarettes tied to teen vaping surge

 The action is part of a sweeping effort by the Food and Drug Administration to bring scientific scrutiny to the multibillion-dollar vaping industry after years of regulatory delays.

-The FDA said Juul must stop selling its vaping device and its tobacco and menthol flavored cartridges.
-Those already on the market must be removed.
-Consumers aren’t restricted from having or using Juul’s products, the agency said.

-To stay on the market, companies must show that their e-cigarettes benefit public health.
-In practice, that means proving that adult smokers who use them are likely to quit or reduce their smoking, while teens are unlikely to get hooked on them.
+Parents, politicians and anti-tobacco advocates wanted a ban on the devices that many blame for the rise in underage vaping.
+Supporters say they can help smokers cut back on regular cigarettes.

-The FDA noted that some of the biggest sellers like Juul may have played a “disproportionate″ role in the rise in teen vaping.
-The agency said Thursday that Juul’s application didn’t have enough evidence to show that marketing its products “would be appropriate for the protection of the public health.”
+The FDA noted that Juul may have played a “disproportionate″ role in the rise in teen vaping and its application didn’t have enough evidence to show that marketing its products “would be appropriate for the protection of the public health.”

-A Juul representative did not immediately respond to a request for comment from The Associated Press.

-In a statement, the FDA said Juul’s application left regulators with significant questions and didn’t include enough information to evaluate any potential risks.
-The agency said the company’s research included “insufficient and conflicting data” about things like potentially harmful chemicals leaching from Juul’s cartridges.

 The agency has granted some e-cigarette applications.
 Since last fall, the agency has given its OK to tobacco-flavored e-cigarettes from R.J.
 Reynolds, Logic and other companies.